 Exactly why, no-one completely knows – although the most likely rumour is there used to be an oyster bar on the site, but as no-one knows, why not make up your own story.

 Maybe Kings Cross used to be a giant inland sea or it’s up there to direct alien spacecraft.

-Who knows… all I know is it’s super cool and it sparked my entire hidden London post.
+Who knows… all I know is it’s super cool and it sparked my entire Hidden Sights in London post.
 So I like it.

 2. Jump Up and Down on a Grave